WizUI/WuiDom/README.md

 ```

 The 'value' can also be a function, in which case the function is called repeatedly every 'interval'
-milliseconds, until the element is destroyed using '.destroy()' or this function is called again.
+milliseconds, until the element is destroyed using `destroy` or this function is called again.

 #### getText